Full-time: One year, Part-time: Two years

 January and September

-Lancashire Law School has over fifty academic staff, who are able to provide the expertise to cover all facets of the discipline of law for undergraduate, postgraduate and professional programmes.
+The School of Law and Social Science has over fifty academic staff, who are able to provide the expertise to cover all facets of the discipline of law for undergraduate, postgraduate and professional programmes.
 Many tutors have national and international reputations in their specialist fields.
-The Law School is well served by the centrally sited library and excellent range of both paper-based and electronic legal materials.
+The School is well served by the centrally sited library and excellent range of both paper-based and electronic legal materials.

 94% of law students said that overall they were satisfied with their course.